sdnfv/openNetVM/docs/Install.md

     `./examples/speed_tester/go.sh 5 1 1`

     Once the NF's initialization is completed, you should see the NF display how many packets it is sending to itself.
-Go back to the manager to verify that `client 1` is receiving data.
+Go back to the manager to verify that `NF 1` is receiving data.
 If this is the case, the openNetVM is working correctly.

 7. Configuring environment post reboot
 --